-In the oil and gas industry, one of the largest sources of methane emissions is pneumatic devices.
+In the oil and gas industry, one of the largest sources of methane emissions has historically been pneumatic devices, however, in some jurisdictions, the use of pneumatic devices that vent to the atmosphere is being phased out.
+This has created significant activity in replacing or reducing emissions from pneumatic devices.